 - 193. He wasn't allowed any support coming in and out of the unit because of COVID, which I understand.
 But he was up there by himself, constantly passing this room.
-You can see through the window, the bed or the cot that Sophia was in. was born on the it is now 16 June and my husband has not been able to return to work.
-He's now been diagnosed with post-traumatic stress disorder from seeing and being outside that room again.
+You can see through the window, the bed or the cot that Sophia was in. was born on was been diagnosed with post-traumatic stress disorder from seeing and being outside that room again.
 He started to have nightmares where he's screaming out.
 He's on all kinds of medication.
 It was the last straw for him.
 I remember reading that losing a child in the way that we lost a child, that there is a scoring system whereby trauma is scored and it was akin to soldiers in World War II.
 That was the only thing that came close to it.
 Putting Matthew back in that position, back outside that room, back geographically where he was when we could have had her somewhere else put him back in that battlefield.
-That was coupled with his concern that wasn't going to be treated well because of who we were and his mental health just suddenly went downhill. - 194. was born in and I didn't see any change in attitude amongst the staff, whether that be nurses or doctors, in the three years since we'd been there previously.
+That was coupled with his concern that was 't going to be treated well because of who we were and his mental health just suddenly went downhill. - 194. was born in and I didn't see any change in attitude amongst the staff, whether that be nurses or doctors, in the three years since we'd been there previously.
 I didn't see any changes in the hygiene practices either. - 195.
 Right across from room in the NICU, we could look out of the door and right into the nursery room where we were taken after Sophia had died.
-It was pretty horrible to sit and look onto, that room as well holds some horrendous memories for us because that was the room we were taken to after she died and asked us all the stuff about signing the death certificate.
+It was pretty horrible to sit and look onto, that room as well holds some horrendous memories for us because that was the room we were taken to after she died and saked us all the stuff about signing the death certificate.
 It was also the room that the following day when we came back to the hospital to hold the baby, just to hold her, we were taken into that room again.
 It's kind of weird.